-This game feels a little more freeform than Runebound, you can explore where you want, although both maps have quest destinations to visit where you know you will face a challenge to progress your story and collect fragments.
-The main enemy, either the Dead King or Admiron has its own count down progression which encourages you to keep moving and developing before the eventual showdown happens, and as you become stronger, progressively harder boss monsters will be defeatable.
-The Dead King moves around the board destroying cities and chasing you down, whereas Admiron is a more distant foe who waits for the right time to draw you in.
+This game feels very freeform in its exploration choices, the game map will have quest destinations to visit where you know you will face a challenge to progress your story.
+The main enemy has its own count down progression which encourages you to keep moving and developing before the eventual showdown happens, and as you become stronger, progressively harder boss monsters will become defeatable.
+In the early game you will mainly undertake challenge quests, however as you increase in strength you tend to move into hunting down boss creatures to fight.

 The game is not overly complex, although there is a learning curve to know what you can do in city, shrines or ruins, and there are helpful component boards to refer to.
 It soon becomes second nature, although you will likely need to look up conditions, skills and new equipment regularly.
 As a solo or two player game, i really enjoy the journey of discovery, and as you play you will progress a characters storyline and increase their skills.
 The writing on event and quest cards provides theme and there is a nice story book too which adds background to certain events and enemies.
 The full game is a long one over 3 hours mostly to get to the final showdown, although there are quicker variants, however the enjoyment really is in the journey.
 I also find great fun in setting myself a shorter objective for instance to free Hathowyr the great owl or defeat Tharanos the rotting treant, and still have an engaging shorter game to play.
 I would have thought writing more bite sized objective scenarios would have been a good move by the developer.